heclak/community-a4e-c/README.md

 **Q: Is there a user manual or tutorials available?**

-- There is helpful pilot guidance included in the kneeboard.
-The NATOPS manual for an A-4E/F is the gold standard.
+- There is helpful pilot guidance included in the kneeboard (press RSHIFT+K once inside the cockpit).
+- Locating the NATOPS manual for an A-4E or F is the gold standard for understanding this aircraft.
-- [Sidekick65's YouTube Channel](https://www.youtube.com/channel/UC4kJt_8Jw9ByL10ar6b8rQg) features high-quality tutorials on weapon systems.
+- [Sidekick65's YouTube Channel](https://www.youtube.com/channel/UC4kJt_8Jw9ByL10ar6b8rQg) features high-quality tutorials on many systems.

 **Q: Is there a paint kit I can use to create my own A-4E-C liveries?**